What's wrong with parasite tests? How stealth infections are making us sick.Dec 16, 2021

 One theory is that our new heavier toxic burdens create an environment in the body that is much more conducive to parasitic infection, and that impairs many of the natural defenses we might use to keep these presences under control.

 In this vein, we can help to protect ourselves from infection by engaging in clean living and doing regular parasite cleanses.

 WHAT SHOULD YOU DO IF YOU SUSPECT YOU HAVE PARASITES?

 Consider ordering a Creating Balanced Health Scan to help confirm any presence you suspect you might have (use code GUTSYGREEN of $20 off).
 Alternatively, find a practitioner who reads bloodwork in a functional way to determine if you have any red flags in your labs that scream parasites.

-Finally, you can work with a practitioner like myself to go through a Parasite Cleanse.
+Finally, if you do find signs that point to parasites, you'll want to parasite cleanse!
+But do not rush into parasite cleansing without opening your drainage funnel (learn more about how we can help you with that here).
+Once your drainage funnel is open, I suggest working with a practitioner like myself as you go through a Parasite Cleanse.
 It’s always best to work with someone you trust in order to avoid the most common pitfalls people tend to run into when doing this work on their own.
-Check out our Mitochondria Mastery Program to see how we can help you with this!
+Feel free to check out our Mitochondria Mastery Program to see what working with us looks like.